impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 1. You can use multiple patterns separated by the `|` operator.
 The `)` operator terminates a pattern list.

-1. A pattern can have [special characters](https://web.archive.org/web/20220820011901/https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html).
+1. A pattern can have [special characters](https://web.archive.org/web/20220820011901/https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html){:target="_blank" rel="noopener"}.

 1. A pattern and its associated commands are known as a clause.